 speaker

-Michelle Reaver
+Michelle Reber

 speaker

-Taylor
+Taylor Pickett

 speaker

-Bob
+Bob Stevenson

 speaker

-Dan
+Dan Booth

 speaker

 Thanks, Dan, and good morning, everyone.
 State reimbursement continues to be one of the keys to the improved metrics that Dan spoke to.
-While we applaud the fact that many states have and continue to step up in very meaningful ways, we also know that reimbursement support has a tendency to ebb and flow.
-And therefore we would caution anyone from thinking that these levels of increases are guaranteed to continue in the long term.
+While we applaud the fact that many states have and continue to step up in very meaningful ways, we also know that reimbursement support has a tendency to ebb and flow, and therefore we would caution anyone from thinking that these levels of increases are guaranteed to continue in the long term.
 Meanwhile, we are all anxiously awaiting the outcome of the various efforts against the staffing mandate.
-Plaintiffs, including certain industry associations, have filed a motion for summary judgment in federal court in the state of Texas with respect to their lawsuit against the mandate, which they argue oversteps CMS's authority.
+Plaintiffs, including certain industry associations, have filed a motion for summary judgment in federal court in the state of Texas with respect to their lawsuit against the mandate, which they argue overstepped CMS's authority.
 While not guaranteed, the ruling on that could come as early as first quarter of 2025.
 Additionally, 20 attorneys general have also filed suit against the staffing mandate in federal court in Iowa.
-While the overturning of the Chevron Doctrine by the Supreme Court earlier this year certainly appears to pave the way for a victory on the legal front, post-election legislative efforts also remain as the reversal of the rule would stand to save the federal government $22 billion over 10 years, according to the Congressional Budget Office.
+While the overturning of the Chevron doctrine by the Supreme Court earlier this year certainly appears to pave the way for a victory on the legal front, Post-election legislative efforts also remain as the reversal of the rule would stand to save the federal government $22 billion over 10 years, according to the Congressional Budget Office.
 With no federal funding specifically earmarked for the mandate and no imminent structural improvements that would improve staffing availability, we are hopeful that the rule will ultimately be overturned and that any future regulatory changes, staffing or otherwise, will be introduced in a much more thoughtful way.
 I will now open the call up for questions.

 speaker